UMass student severely injured after allegedly being hit on Triangle Street

 But, to the Werner family, focus is drawn elsewhere.
 Sophomore resource economics major Jackson Werner lays in a hospital bed at Baystate Medical Center in Springfield.
 His mother, Elizabeth Werner told the Massachusetts Daily Collegian that he is in a neck brace, and is dealing with the pain of serious injuries including fractured cervical bones, fractures to the leg and knee and a concussion after allegedly being hit by a car the evening of Oct 21.

-According to the Amherst Bulletin weekly police logs, an accident occurred at 6:39 p.m. on 253 Triangle St. The report showed that a pedestrian was hit on the roadway and is facing charges for OUI Liquor causing serious injury.
+According to the Amherst Bulletin weekly police logs, an accident occurred at 6:39 p.m. on 253 Triangle St. The report showed that a pedestrian was hit on the roadway and the driver is facing charges for OUI Liquor causing serious injury.

 The Amherst Police Department said they could not release the full crime or accident reports because the case is still pending, and not yet on public record.
 MassLive included a short brief on the case in their roundup of reports over homecoming weekend.
 Other than the brief, Werner’s story went largely unreported.